aljawaid/ColorManager/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

 A new way to utilise colors to their full potential in Kanboard.
-Choose from 3 color palettes - default, extra (includes white) or create your own.
-Across all palettes, choose from **over 60 colors** to match your workflow across the interface.
+Choose from 3 color palettes - default, extra or custom.
+Combining all palettes, choose from **over 60 colors** to match your workflow across the interface.

 Features